-This is the best time of year to get peeps!
-Our kids got a big box of them and they reminded me of our Peanut Butter Play Dough recipe.
+This is the best time of year to get Peeps!
+Our kids got a big box of them, and they reminded me of our Peanut Butter Play Dough recipe.
 We used three ingredients and made edible, candy-like, play dough.

-Time to experiment with our peeps.
+Time to experiment with edible play dough and Peeps!

-Stick the peeps and the coconut oil in the microwave for 10 seconds, just enough to watch the peeps “grow” with the heat.
+- Stick the peeps and the coconut oil in the microwave for 10 seconds, just enough to watch the peeps “grow” with the heat.

-Your child can play with the marshmallow play dough as normal play dough – BUT it does not store well.
+Your child can play with the marshmallow play dough as normal play dough, but it does not store well.
 We have used ours two days later, after storing it in a ziplock baggie, but it was pretty stiff – good for cutting practice (scissors are *SO* much fun for toddlers), but not as pliable as day #1.

 Do you like this post but think it has too much sugar?
 Check out this version by Still Playing School.
 They use cornstarch as their “thickening agent.